-Our leverage ratio at Holding level ended 2014 at 6.1%.
+Our leverage ratio ended 2014 at 7%.

-NPS score for corporate banking in the Netherlands, Belgium, UK and Germany was net +27%.
-There are very few banks with such a high score in our client segments.
+very few banks with such a high score in our client segments.

 As for our consumer clients, in all countries we outperformed the average NPS of our benchmark group of banks.
 Our average client satisfaction score in the Netherlands, Germany and Belgium was 7.5 on a 10-point scale in 2014 compared to 7.7 in the Netherlands alone in 2013.